MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 ### Tab Session Manager Addon

-- You can also use [Tab Session Manager](https://addons.mozilla.org/en-US/firefox/addon/tab-session-manager/) to backup your browsing history and tab sessions in the Downloads folder.
+- You can also use [Tab Session Manager](https://addons.mozilla.org/en-US/firefox/addon/tab-session-manager/) to backup your browsing history and tab sessions in the Downloads folder as well.

 - And you can have these [sync](https://syncthing.net/) to your VPS, NAS, FTP, as well.